sourcegraph/about/docs/terms-dotcom.md

 1.9 **“Sourcegraph”**, **“we”**, or **“us”** refers to Sourcegraph, Inc., as well as its affiliates.

 1.10 **“You”** refers to the individual person, company, or organization that has visited or is using the Site or Services, that accesses an Account, or that directs the use of the Account.
-If you’re entering into the Agreement on behalf of your company or organization (your **“Organization”**), you represent and warrant that you’re authorized to bind that company or organization to the Agreement and that you’ve read, understood, and agree to be bound by the Agreement on that company or organization’s behalf.
+If you’re entering into the Agreement on behalf of your company or organization (your **“Organization”**), you represent and warrant that you’re authorized to bind that company or organization to the Agreement and that you've read, understood, and agree to be bound by the Agreement on that company or organization’s behalf.

 <span style="color:#f96216;">